 - From first day of classes through the midpoint of the term or semester: The amount of credit issued will be reduced by two weeks of tuition and room fees for each week or partial week completed.

 - After the midpoint of the term or semester: No credit will be issued.

-Student fees will be credited, in full, in the case of voluntary withdrawal, or voluntary or involuntary leave-of-absence prior to the first day of classes.
+Student fees will be credited, in full, in the case of voluntary withdrawal, or voluntary or involuntary leave of absence before the first day of classes.
 No portion of the fees will be credited after classes begin.